livewire/livewire/docs/lazy.md

 Typically, this serialization should not cause any behavioral differences in your application.

-## Always lazy load and lazy load full page components
+## Lazy load by default

-You can also choose to always lazy load a component by importing the `WithLazyLoading` trait.
+If you want to lazy load components by default you can add the `WithLazyLoading` trait:

 ```php
 <?php